-8 Recipes to Make After Apple Picking (Besides Pie)
+8 Apple Recipes to Make After You Go Picking

 One of the most quintessential fall activities is apple picking.
 It’s the best excuse we know of to indulge in a still-warm apple cider donut and a mug of cider as a reward for picking all those Galas, Gravensteins, and Granny Smiths.
 But all those apples mean you’re going to need apple recipes.